 XIV.
-Sexual Misconduct Hearing Procedures
+Sexual Misconduct Hearing Procedures (Non-Title IX Sexual Harassment)

-The sexual misconduct hearing is the appropriate COD case resolution method to use in cases alleging sexual misconduct, intimate partner violence, or stalking when (i) either the complainant or the respondent do not agree with the investigator's recommended finding of responsibility and (ii) suspension, expulsion, or degree revocation for a student or suspension of recognition or loss or recognition for a student organization is possible if the respondent is found responsible.
+The sexual misconduct hearing is the appropriate COD case resolution method to use in cases alleging sexual misconduct, sexual harassment, intimate partner violence, or stalking that do not meet the definition of Title IX Sexual Harassment when (i) either the complainant or the respondent do not agree with the recommended finding of responsibility and (ii) suspension, expulsion, or degree revocation for a student, or suspension of recognition or loss or recognition for a student organization, is possible if the respondent is found responsible.
 A sexual misconduct hearing involves an initial hearing for the purpose of determining whether the respondent is responsible for a policy violation and, if necessary, a subsequent optional post-hearing sanctioning panel to determine an appropriate sanction.

-The following hearing procedures are generally followed.
+The following hearing procedures are generally followed for a sexual misconduct hearing.
 The COD reserves the right to adjust these procedures as the Chair deems appropriate.

 A. The sexual misconduct hearing panel shall be comprised of three members of the sexual misconduct subcommittee.
-The Chair or Associate Chair and at least one Dean's representative must be on the panel; the third representative can be any member of the sexual misconduct subcommittee.
+The Chair or Associate Chair and at least one Dean/Vice Chancellor's representative must be on the panel; the third representative can be any member of the sexual misconduct subcommittee.

 B. The scope of the sexual misconduct hearing is limited to the points in dispute that have relevance to the determination of whether or not a policy violation occurred.
-The sexual misconduct hearing is not a venue where the parties are expected to re-tell their narrative of the events that resulted in the complaint or reiterate points already made in interviews or written statements submitted to the investigator.
+The sexual misconduct hearing is not a venue where the parties are expected to re-tell their narrative of the events that resulted in the complaint or reiterate points already made in interviews or written statements submitted to the investigator(s).
 The purpose of the investigation is for a trained and unbiased professional to assemble and present all of the relevant information.
 The purpose of the sexual misconduct hearing is to use the information in the investigation report and the statements of the complainant and respondent to determine whether or not a policy violation occurred.